shd101wyy/Yo/DESIGN.md

 - [Zig](https://ziglang.org/)
   - Compile time execution

-The **Mo** language has a minimal syntax design that looks like TypeScript. **Mo** is strong typed with a robust bidrectional type checker, combined with algebraic effects and an efficient type system. **Mo** has no garbage collector ([Perceus: Garbage Free Reference Counting with Reuse](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf)).
+The **Mo** language has a minimal syntax design that looks like TypeScript. **Mo** is strong typed with a robust bidrectional type checker, combined with algebraic effects and an efficient type system. **Mo** has no garbage collector as it utilizes the Linear Types and implemented a strict borrow checker.

-Please note that **Mo** language does not mean to be a "pure" functional language.
 Our goal is to be a practical language that is easy to use and easy to learn.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->